KYKong1997/POS/README.md

 ## What's new
 * Added in Kinvey technology
 * Migrated to Android Platform
-* Added new features such as stock management.
+* Added new features such as inventory management.
+* Added in real-time updates.
+* Added online database.